Gazler/gazler.github.com/source/_posts/2012-11-19-writing-a-demo-mode-in-backbone-by-overwriting-fetch-and-save.markdown

 ##Background

 When writing an application in Backbone, it is highly likely that you utilize [fetch()](http://backbonejs.org/#Collection-fetch) to retrieve data from your web server and [save()](http://backbonejs.org/#Model-save) to store data on it.
-This is exactly what we did for [Uptilt](http://upti.lt) our entry for the Rails Rumble 2012 (the making of you can read about on [http://uptiltgame.tumblr.com/](the Uptilt Blog)).
+This is exactly what we did for [Uptilt](http://upti.lt) our entry for the Rails Rumble 2012 (the making of you can read about on [the Uptilt Blog](http://uptiltgame.tumblr.com/)).

 One of the key issues with Uptilt being a two player game is that it needs two people to play the game.
 The solution to this is to use a demo (or practice) mode.
 In the case of Uptilt, this involved implementing the game rules for card comparison client-side.
 We also didn't want any interaction with the server when the practice game is in progress as the game is not recorded in the database.